Vaccination rollout in Surrey

 It’s not too late

-Don’t forget that if you or the person you’re caring for didn’t take up the initial offer of a vaccine, you can still book it.
+Don’t forget that if you or the person you’re caring for didn’t take up the initial offer of a vaccine, you can still book it now.
 If they were uncertain about the idea, or perhaps weren’t well, it’s not too late.
 Just contact the NHS central bookings by phone or online, or your GP surgery, or go to one of Surrey’s many walk-in sessions.